Music and artificial intelligence: Software applications

-Computer Accompaniment (Carnegie Mellon University)

-The Computer Music Project at CMU develops computer music and interactive performance technology to enhance human musical experience and creativity.
-This interdisciplinary effort draws on Music Theory, Cognitive Science, Artificial Intelligence and Machine Learning, Human Computer Interaction, Real-Time Systems, Computer Graphics and Animation, Multimedia, Programming Languages, and Signal Processing.

 ChucK

-Developed at Princeton University by Ge Wang and Perry Cook, ChucK is a text-based, cross-platform language that allows real-time synthesis, composition, performance, and analysis of music.
-It is used by SLOrk (Stanford Laptop Orchestra) and PLOrk (Princeton Laptop Orchestra).
+Developed at Princeton University by Ge Wang and Perry Cook, ChucK is a text-based, cross-platform language.
+By extracting and classifying the theoretical techniques it finds in musical pieces, the software is able to synthesize entirely new pieces from the techniques it has learned.
+The technology is used by SLOrk (Stanford Laptop Orchestra) and PLOrk (Princeton Laptop Orchestra).

 Jukedeck

 Jukedeck was a website that let people use artificial intelligence to generate original, royalty-free music for use in videos.
 The team started building the music generation technology in 2010, formed a company around it in 2012, and launched the website publicly in 2015.
 The technology used was originally a rule-based algorithmic composition system, which was later replaced with artificial neural networks.
 The website was used to create over 1 million pieces of music, and brands that used it included Coca-Cola, Google, UKTV, and the Natural History Museum, London.
 In 2019, the company was acquired by ByteDance.